 Petrie published all of his measurements, along with some of the commentaries and speculations they prompted, in 1883 in a volume called simply The Pyramids and Temples of Gizeh.
 It was an immensely important book, one which finally gave Egyptologists an absolutely trustworthy collection of measurements to work from, whilst grounding even its speculations that would later be disproved firmly in the facts on the ground, as it were.
 In fact, Petrie’s determination to reason from verifiable facts alone would only increase in the years that followed.
 His book thus became one of the few in the history of publishing to grow slimmer rather than thicker as it went through subsequent editions.
 It made a marked contrast to Smyth’s ever-expanding collection of anecdotes and theories.

 Petrie never made a single earthshaking discovery that captured newspaper headlines, like Belzoni or Vyse’s openings of pyramids on the Giza Plateau or Howard Carter’s entry into Tutankhamen’s tomb, but what he did accomplish was even more important in the big picture.
-His passion to understand ancient peoples rather than merely exploit their leavings for his own ends led him to formulate the set of ethical values that has shaped the modern science of archaeology, even as his supremely analytic mind sculpted a set of best practices that have become its practical foundation.
-He transmitted it all to the next generation via the books he wrote, the courses he taught, and the many younger archaeologists he took under his wing in the field.
+In addition to all of his invaluable if often thankless work in the field, he codified the set of values that has become the ethical foundation of the modern science of archaeology, even as his supremely analytic mind sculpted a set of best practices that have become its practical foundation.
+He then transmitted it all to the next generation via the books he wrote, the courses he taught, and the many younger archaeologists he took under his wing.

 Less positively, his later life did come to resemble that of his erstwhile mentor Smyth in some sadly ironic ways, as his status as one of the leading public intellectuals of his day led him to engage with subjects upon which he was less qualified to speak authoritatively than archaeology.
 Like H.G.
 Wells and a rather dismaying number of other leading lights of the early 20th century, Petrie was seduced by the eugenics movement, the bastard stepchild of Darwin’s theory of evolution.
 It came to fuel political views that were every bit as reactionary as those of Smyth, and in their way even more socially toxic.
 “The ideals of the present time,” he wrote, “equality of wages, maintenance of the incapable by the capable, equal opportunities of life for children of bad stock as well as good stock, and exclusion of more economical labour, are the surest means of national extinction.”
 The most unfortunate of the dozens of books he wrote must be those that present a grand narrative of human history seen through the lens of eugenics theory; they are as factually confused as they are morally repugnant.
 Some of these views even crept into his Egyptology in later years, most notably in the form of a belief that ancient Egyptian culture was the product of an invading Caucasian “dynastic race”; purely African stock, he believed, just wasn’t capable of producing the wonders found on the Giza Plateau and elsewhere.
 All of this makes a sorry footnote to his treatment of his native helpers during his early years in Egypt, which was marked by an unusual degree of kindness and understanding, and even a certain measure of respect.

-Still, this older, more bitter Petrie should never dim our view of the high-minded young eccentric out there roaming across the Giza Plateau in his pink outfit or crawling through a pyramid’s innards in the altogether, refusing to so much as contemplate taking any of the treasures he found for himself, raging at the powers in charge of the place for failing to protect it adequately from tourists and treasure hunters, and following the data he collected wherever it led him, even if it meant the death of his most cherished beliefs.
+Still, this older, more bitter Petrie should never dim our view of the high-minded young eccentric out there roaming across the Giza Plateau in his pink outfit or crawling through a pyramid’s innards in the altogether, refusing to so much as contemplate taking any of the treasures he finds for himself, raging at the powers in charge of the place for failing to protect it adequately from tourists and treasure hunters, and following the data he collects wherever it leads him, even if it means the death of his most cherished beliefs.
 Truly one of a kind, he nevertheless managed to create a science in his own image.

 (This series's cover art is by KennyOMG, and is utilized under the Creative Commons Attribution-Share Alike 4.0 International license.
 A full listing of print and online sources used will follow the final article in this series.)